kdeldycke/kevin-deldycke-blog/content/posts/nginx-php-fpm-mysql-debian-squeeze-server.md

 title: Nginx + PHP-FPM + MySQL on a Debian Squeeze server
 wordpress_id: 3253
 category: English
-tags: Debian, debian squeeze, Linux, MySQL, nginx, PHP, php-fpm, Server, Web
+tags: Debian, Debian Squeeze, Linux, MySQL, SQL, nginx, PHP, php-fpm, Server, Web

 This post is not about optimization: it only describe a sure and fast way to get all those 3 components talk to each other.
 This article will help you bootstrap a minimal setup, something that I wouldn't recommend for a production server without serious tweaking (to get both high performances and security).